weisheme/k8-automation/README.md

 ## Running

 The best way to run k8-automation is within the Kubernetes cluster where you want it to manage deployments.
+You will need to provide your Atomist team/workspace ID and a valid [GitHub personal access token][ghpat].
+You can get your Atomist team/workspace ID(s) from the settings page of your Atomist workspace or by sending `team` as a message to the Atomist bot, e.g., `@atomist team`, in Slack.
+The `token` should be a GitHub personal access token with `read:org` _and_ `repo` scopes.
+In the commands below, replace `TEAM_ID` and `TOKEN` as appropriate.

+### `kubectl`

 You can use the Kubernetes resource files in the [kube directory][kube] as a starting point for deploying this automation in your Kubernetes cluster.

 k8-automation needs write access to service, deployment, and ingress resources in your Kubernetes cluster to operate properly.
 It uses the